48 Hours in Selsey - the sunshine capital of the UK

 Head towards the seafront, past the Map Seal which sets out different routes around Selsey.
 The orange route will take you along the sea defence wall, past the third seal which is a nod to Selsey’s diving and fishing heritage onto Selsey Fisheries.
 This is one of the last working fishing beaches on the South coast.
 If you time it right, you could see the fishermen bringing in their catch of Selsey’s world famous crab and lobster.
 If you miss that you can still visit Julie’s fish shop to sample Selsey’s seafood.

 For lunch you could grab some cooked lobster, crab, prawns or cockles and sit on the pebbled beach, taking in the sea views whilst watching the bobbing fishing boats.
-Alternatively carry along heading west and to the close by Lifeboat Pub for a pint and fresh crab salad or one of their traditional British pub dishes.
+Alternatively, carry along heading west and to the close by Lifeboat Inn for a pint and fresh crab salad or one of their traditional British pub dishes.

 It’s now time to carry on west along the seafront and onto Selsey Bill featured in songs Saturday’s Kids by the Jam and Driving in My Car by Madness!
 Next stop is Oval Field where you can meet Selsey’s marine ecologist for a Mulberry Marine Experiences guided shore walk.
 These walks have been described by a journalist for the Telegraph “learning as much on the sandy arena of Oval Field Beach as if I’d watched an episode of Blue Planet.”
 Selsey’s waves hide a plethora of sea life living alongside shipwrecks and reefs which can help you to discover either by foot or by learning to dive through this dive and ecology school.